huwb/cambridge-gamegig-2019-workshop-unity/README.md

 }
 ```

-An obvious next step would be to lookup how UI is handled in Unity and making UI elements that communicate game state, and toggling visiblity of these in *GameLogic* to message the state to the player.
+An obvious next step would be to add UI to communicate game state to the player.
+In the example project in the */UnityWorkshopGame* folder of this repos, we have added a simple score mechanism with a UI element, and a UI element that is shown on death.
+Both are controlled by the GameLogic script.

 # Conclusion